Identity Gateway (IDG) Cookie Policy

 MSGnnnnnnnnnn

-To keep some messages that are shown to you to provide you with a good user experience.
+To keep some messages that are shown to you in order to give you a good user experience.

 The “nnnnnnnnnn” reference in this cookie represents a random number e.g., MSG324935932.